-The readings that you should focus on for this section and the specific learning objectives that should be achieved with each reading are:
+The readings that you should focus on for this section and the specific learning objectives to achieve with each reading are:

 Andrew Ang, Asset Management: A Systematic Approach to Factor Investing (New York, NY: Oxford University Press, 2014).

 Chapter 6.
 Factor Theory [IM-1]